 “We did.
 We thought we were doing the right thing.
 We wanted reproductive equality.
 We wanted to stop the oppression of women and children and to remove the gender divide.”
 They pull themself up.
 “I wanted a child, and I couldn’t do it any other way.
 My womb had been damaged by microplastic.”

 “What about my genetic mother?
 What about her labour - her oppression?
 Did she have a choice?
 You removed her from the process.
 Protect the foetus at all costs.
 The foetus has a cost.
 I pay the price.”
 I scream, overriding my obey commands.
 “Divorcing your partner is emancipating.
 Divorcing your parents is a crime.”

 They turn fully away from me now.

-I look at my parent’s back, at the place I now know a weakness lies, and then down at the anklet that binds me to the house, and without thinking, I take the cup of old coffee from the bedside table, and pour its contents over their exposed electrics.
+I look at my parent’s back, at the place I now know a weakness lies, and then down at the anklet that binds me to the house, and without thinking, I take the cup of old coffee from the bedside table, and pour its contents over their exposed wiring.
 With surprising speed, their electronics sizzle and short, and their body flops.
-As their head rolls backwards towards me, mouth silently open, my hand catches their cap in as it falls.
+As their head rolls backwards towards me, mouth silently open, my hand catches their cap as it falls.